werthdavid/homeassistant-pulsatrix-local-mqtt/README.md

 This is a custom component for Home Assistant to integrate the pulsatrix charger (v3) using the MQTT API (v2).

+:exclamation: **This is an unofficial plugin that is not officially supported by pulsatrix**

 ## Installation